sdercolin/vlabeler/docs/scripting.md

 | [Entry](#entry)                                           | ✔                | ✔                |                     | ✔            | ✔               |
 | [Module](#module)                                         |                  |                  |                     | ✔            |                 |
 | [Module definition](#module-definition)                   |                  |                  | ✔                   |              |                 |

+There are other tiny scripts contained in the labelers such as property getter/setter, but they only allow simple calculations and are not provided with most of the APIs introduced above.
+Please check [the labeler development guide](labeler-development.md) for their detailed information.